CelticBoozer/dotfiles/README.md

 - sway/language;
 - tray;

-To install the crypto plugin - clone the repo to ~/.config/waybar/modules/.

 ![Waybar](.doc-screens/waybar.png)
 ## Notification daemon
 Mako is a well-known notification daemon.
 Very useful with any messanger/browser etc...